Raynaud Phenomenon Medication

 Medication Summary

-Secondary Raynaud phenomenon may require pharmacologic therapy.
-Drugs with clear evidence of benefit shown through randomized controlled trials include calcium channel blockers and the vasodilator, iloprost (oral and intravenous).
-Studies have failed to demonstrate strong evidence for the role of ACE inhibitors in Raynaud phenomenon.
+Drugs with clear evidence of benefit shown through randomized controlled trials include calcium channel blockers and the vasodilator iloprost.
+Other agents used in treatment of Raynaud phenomenon include the following:

 Calcium channel blockers